spjtcoi/PRS2024/modules/Day3.docx.md

 ## Key Learning Outcomes
 After completing this practical, you should be able to:
-  1. know how to adjust for ascertainment bias in case-control analysis
+  1. Know how to adjust for ascertainment bias in case-control analysis
   2. Know how over-fitting aﬀects PRS results and how to handle it
-  3. understand distribution of PRS
+  3. Understand xxxxhsdlgbl b
-  4. understand diﬀerent file formats involved in gene-set analysis
+  4. understand distribution of PRS
-  5. understand diﬀerence between self-contained and competitive gene-set analyses
+  5. understand diﬀerent file formats involved in gene-set analysis
-  6. Calculate pathway based PRS
+  6. understand diﬀerence between self-contained and competitive gene-set analyses

 ## Resources you will be using
 To perform PRS analyses, summary statistics from Genome-Wide Association Studies (GWAS) are required.
 In this workshop, the following summary statistics are used: